-Blue-Chip Ratio teams becoming even bigger CFB title favorites
+College Football Playoff could be all Blue-Chip Ratio teams

 - Goodbye to Florida State, who is demonstrating that good overall recruiting rankings don’t mean much if one unit falls below replacement level.

+- Goodbye Penn State.
+Losing at home to Ohio State was surmountable.
+Doing the same against Michigan State was not.

-... and a few more are on life support.
+... five more are on life support.

-- Michigan lost at Notre Dame close, which is forgivable, but it’s tough to see the Wolverines getting to the CFP with another loss.
+- Michigan lost at Notre Dame close, which is forgivable, but if it runs the table, it is in because that would mean wins over Ohio State, Wisconsin (perhaps twice), Penn State, and Michigan State.

-- Auburn lost close at home to LSU, which is forgivable, but the Tigers have road games remaining at Mississippi State, Georgia, and Alabama.
-You could probably get 75/1 or better on a prop bet for Auburn to go undefeated through the rest of the regular season.

-- Texas beat USC, but lost at Maryland, which could become a very tough loss for the committee to overlook, even if it did win the Big 12.
+- Texas beat USC and Oklahoma, but lost at Maryland.
+If Texas runs the table, it will have an excellent case if it gets help.

+- Georgia slipped up against LSU, but will still likely be favored by more than a touchdown in all of its remaining games, except for that potential contest against Alabama.
+Georgia’s path to the CFP can no longer contain a loss to the Tide.

+- LSU lost to the Gators, but is still alive thanks to a huge win over Georgia.
+But the Tigers’ path to the playoff now has the same obstacle faced by Georgia: losing to Alabama would be a knockout, barring something completely wild happening like it did in 2007.

+- Oklahoma’s offense seems to have taken a smaller step back than expected without Baker Mayfield.
+But the defense was a wreck against Texas.
+But if the Sooners run the table, they’ll have a shot if they get help.

-Two of these losses were to other BCR teams, which is unavoidable when both teams make the list.
+Three of these losses were to other BCR teams, which is unavoidable when both teams make the list.

-The other eight, though, are looking great for the metric’s chances.
+The other four, though, are looking great for the metric’s chances.

 I feel great about one of these eight teams winning.
-According to ESPN’s playoff predictor, all six of the teams given a greater than five percent chance to win the title are in this group (Notre Dame and LSU don’t make the cut).
+According to ESPN’s playoff predictor, all three of the teams given a greater than 19 percent chance to win the title are in this group (Notre Dame is at seven percent).

 - Alabama is looking like one of the most dominant college football teams I have ever seen.
 A road trip to LSU in early November looms, but the Tide will be favored in every game this season, perhaps by double digits in all.

-- Georgia passed one of two rough road tests in destroying South Carolina.
-A trip to LSU looms in October, but this schedule is so friendly.

-- LSU has been better than expected.
-But this schedule is still so tough.
-The Tigers must host Georgia, Mississippi State, and Alabama and travel to Florida and Texas A&M.
+- Ohio State is going to be a big favorite in every remaining game, with the possible exception of the game against Michigan in Columbus, in which it will still be favored.
+OSU could even make it with a loss, if it is a good loss and they still win the conference.

-- Clemson passed an early road test at Texas A&M, has freak athletes all over the field, and a cakewalk schedule the rest of the way.
+- Clemson passed an early road test at Texas A&M, has freak athletes all over the field, and will be a double-digit favorite in every remaining game.
+If the Tigers lose, it will get interesting.

-- Oklahoma’s offense seems to have taken a smaller step back than expected without Baker Mayfield.

-- If Penn State can beat Ohio State in Week 5, it is going to have a legitimate shot to make the playoff, because its conference road games are Illinois, Indiana, Michigan, and Rutgers.

-- Notre Dame got past Michigan in Week 1, and while it has looked sloppy in recent weeks, several of its opponents have looked worse than projected, including Pitt, Navy, Northwestern, Florida State, and USC.
-Hosting Stanford in Week 5 might be the biggest test left for the Irish.
+- Notre Dame got past Michigan in Week 1, and won on the road at Virginia Tech.
+The toughest test remaining is at USC in the final weekend.
+Win, and the Irish are in.

-This isn’t abnormal: There are usually only a handful of elite teams
+This isn’t abnormal: There are usually only a handful of elite teams.

 Bill Connelly explained this recently with some great charts and data.
 And all of the elites this year are among the elite recruiters.